Jiachen Hu

 news

-| Jul 2025 | Joining ByteDance as an algorithm developer! |
+| Jul 2025 | I will join ByteDance as an algorithm developer! |

 |---|---|

-| May 2025 | One paper accepted at ICML 2025! |
+| May 2025 | One paper is accepted at ICML 2025! |

-| May 2024 | One paper accepted at ICML 2024! |
+| May 2024 | One paper is accepted at ICML 2024! |

-| May 2024 | One paper accepted at TQC 2024! |
+| May 2024 | One paper is accepted at TQC 2024! |

-| Jun 2023 | Will visit Princeton University for the next 6 months! |
+| Jun 2023 | I will visit Princeton University for the next 6 months! |

-| Jan 2023 | One paper accepted at ICLR 2023! |
+| Jan 2023 | One paper is accepted at ICLR 2023! |

 selected publications